raindropio/help/docs/troubleshooting/mac-safari-extension.md

 Safari's permission system can be a bit tricky—if the permission process isn’t completed fully, Safari may keep asking for access over and over again.
 :::

-### Permissions reset on Safari restart {#permissions-reset}
-If you’re using a version of Safari older than 18, please update to the latest version.
-This will resolve the annoying permissions reset bug.